bosch-io/iot-things-examples/digitaltwin-example/README.md

 The most important aspect of a Digital Twin is the representation of state and the functionality of the physical device that is connected to the Internet.
 This integration is done using the same approach and explicitly prepared for integration with Eclipse Hono.

-The following diagram shows deployment options for Digital Twin with Eclipse Ditto:
+The following diagram shows deployment options for Digital Twin with Bosch IoT Things / Eclipse Ditto:

 ![deployment](doc/digitaltwin-deployment.png)